access-ci-org/Integration_Roadmaps/docs/source/tasks/Request_Science_Gateway_Community_Accounts_v1.md

 Science gateways use community accounts to provide single accounts for all gateway users.

+**Note** : One community account must have been attached only to one science gateway.

 ## Prerequisite tasks

-1. The gateway provider must have completed [*Science Gateways Description*](Science_Gateway_Description_v1.md)
+1. The gateway provider must have completed [Science Gateways Description](Science_Gateway_Description_v1.md)

 ## Support Information

-For assistance with this task see the *Support Information* section in the *Integration Roadmap Description*.
+For assistance with this task see the **Support Information** section in the [Infrastructure Integration Roadmap Description](https://readthedocs.access-ci.org/projects/integration-roadmaps/en/latest/gateway/ACCESS_Integrated_Science_Gateway_-_Integration_Roadmap_Description.html#support-information).

 ## Detailed Instructions